cast-static-analysis-internship-2025/oss-fuzz-adaptation-template/README.md

 * Python programming language
 * Docker and containerization

-## 0. Working Environment
-We primarily work in a Linux environment, specifically Ubuntu.
-All command examples in this assignment are written for the Linux terminal, so it's recommended that you use or have access to a Linux system.
+Since our work is primarily done in a Linux environment (specifically Ubuntu), all command examples in this assignment are written for the Linux terminal, so it's recommended that you use or have access to a Linux system.

+If at any point it’s unclear what the final result should look like or how a specific part should be adapted, you can refer to the example project for guidance.
+An example of a fully adapted project is available in the [example/mupdf directory](example/mupdf).
+It shows how the **mupdf** project should look after the adaptation process.
+The directory contains everything necessary to build and run the project in a container using a fixed input corpus.

-## 1. OSS-Fuzz Usage
+## 1. Overview of OSS-Fuzz
 OSS-Fuzz is an open-source fuzzing service developed by Google to improve the security and reliability of open-source software.
 It automatically tests projects for bugs and vulnerabilities using fuzzing.